Full Sail Stories

 Since 2009, Full Sail University has celebrated the now time-honored tradition that is the Full Sail University Hall of Fame.
-Its purpose is to acknowledge those graduates who have made outstanding contributions to the world of entertainment, technology, media, and the arts throughout the university’s almost 40-year history.
+Its purpose is to acknowledge those graduates who have made outstanding contributions to the world of entertainment media and emerging technologies throughout the university’s almost 40-year history.
 This honor serves as a tribute to the creative inspiration, technical brilliance, and determination of each inductee, their unyielding dedication to more than a decade of excellence in their professional career, and their heartfelt commitment to the students, faculty, staff, and alumni of Full Sail University.

 Over the years, the annual celebration surrounding the induction of that year's class of Hall of Fame grads has grown and evolved.
 Now, an entire week is dedicated to Hall of Fame, with a wide range of events for students, including: